 Entrepreneurship Through Acquisition (ETA) is all about buying an existing company.
 It sounds glamorous, and for some, it absolutely delivers.
 Here’s the value proposition:

-- You walk into a business that already has employees, customers, revenue, and systems.
+- You are walking into an organization with employees, customers, revenue, and established operational systems.

 What is Franchising?